nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

     You can add members with roles such as "Billing Account User" if, for example, you want others to have access to your GCP billing account, like team members or other platforms that use the Google cloud, such as the [Terra platform](https://app.terra.bio/).

-- You can rename your billing account by clicking on the name which takes you to a overview page.
+- Optional: you can rename your billing account by clicking on the current name, which takes you to a billing overview page.

 ![](./gcp_images/gcp_billingoverview.png "GCP billing overview")

-- Click <span class="highlight_txt">Account management</span> tab on the right panel and subsequently click on the pencil icon to bring up a popup window to enter the new name.
+- Click <span class="highlight_txt">Account management</span> tab on the left panel and subsequently click on the pencil icon to bring up a popup window to enter the new name.

 ![](./gcp_images/gcp_billinrename.png "GCP billing account rename")